-Update June 2019 – still current
+Update November 2020 – still current

 WiFi is a love hate relationship to me.
 On the love side, it is very convenient but on the hate side it is not very secure – unless you put some effort in to make it secure.

-One of the things that concerns me about WiFi is the potential to accidently turn your laptop (or PC) into a “router“.
+One of the things that concerns me about WiFi is the potential to accidentally turn your laptop (or PC) into a “router“.
 It is possible to connect a network cable to the non-WiFi NIC and at the same time connect the WiFi NIC wirelessly to a different network.
 This can severely compromise your network security so the best thing is to switch off the WiFi when you are using ethernet (Wired Network)

 WiFi is soooo convenient when you can get a good signal but making it secure is a nightmare.
-Speaking as an IT Pro who has to look after “Road Warriors” who need to connect using WiFi and 3G and then have to connect to the company network when they are back in the office, making laptops secure is a bit of a challenge.
+Speaking as an IT Pro who had to look after “Road Warriors” who need to connect using WiFi and 3G and then have to connect to the company network when they are back in the office; making laptops secure is a bit of a challenge.
 It’s a lot easier when the “user” is IT savvy but unfortunately most are not.
 If you need to use WiFi, try to use a VPN (Virtual Private Network) connection, this is not perfect but it will greatly reduce your risks when using WiFi.
 Very simplistic but try to think of using WiFi as being akin to listening to the radio, it is after all a “radio” type of service.
 Everything that you do on WiFi is available for all and sundry, that are in range, to “see” so when you type in a password anyone can grab that information with just a very basic knowledge.
 To make WiFi easy to use, public hostspots have the very minimum of security which means that quite often you could be connecting to a rogue laptop pretending to be a “public hotspot” and all the information exchanged between your laptop and the website you think you are connected to is being captured.